lexicalunit/multi-wrap-guide/README.md

 ## Future Work

 - More spec test coverage.
-- Refactor enable/disable to be like lock/unlock.
 - Update screenshots to be more recent.
-- Get rid of toggle?
-Rename it to "temporary show/hide"?
 - Make guides draggable only at the top, to avoid conflict with selection?
 - Better way to capture mouse?
 - Styling options for guides in settings?